 English Ph.D.
 Teaching Practicum

-ENGL 5999 Colloquium: Pedagogy Theory/Practice 1 is the first part of the Teaching Practicum and is to be taken in the spring of the English Ph.D. student's 2nd year for those entering with a M.A. and in the spring of 3rd year for those entering with a B.A.
+is the first part of the Teaching Practicum and is to be taken in the spring of the English Ph.D. student's second year for those entering with a M.A. and in the spring of third year for those entering with a B.A.

 ENGL 5999 is graded as Pass or Fail.
 Once students receive a grade of Pass for ENGL 5999, they will be approved to take the second part of the course in the fall semester (when English Ph.D. students begin to teach).